AryamanReddi99/Creature-Forest/README.md

 A payoff matrix can have one or several equilibria (which may or may not be true Nash Equilibria) depending on the interaction scores **(a, b, c ,d)** between strategies.
 The interaction scores also allow us to predict the stable state of a system.

+**Example**
-For example: what if instead of fighting to the death, hawks had a 25% chance of survival after each en
+What if, instead of fighting to the death, hawks had a 25% chance of survival after each encounter with each other?

 <img src="https://github.com/AryamanReddi99/Creature-Forest/blob/master/Images/modified-hawks-expectance.png" width="300">